Dashlorde/myShoppingSite/README.md

 * Buyers can manage cart for deleting or editing quantity of products.
 * After placing orders, products' stock will be updated automatically.
 * Buyers can see order history and add comments to ordered products.
 All the Comments will be displayed in product information page.
-* Buyers will receive an confirm email after order placed.
+* Buyers will receive a confirm email after order placed.

 ####For Seller:
 * Sellers can add new products and edit information of products.